suxrobGM/maze-java/README.md

 ## Description

 This is a simple maze game project that built using the JavaFX with the FXGL game library.
-Players navigate through a dynamically generated maze and collecting coins.
+Players navigate through a dynamically generated maze and collect coins.
 The game features an intuitive control scheme, a timer to track how quickly the maze is completed, and a scoring system to enhance the gameplay experience.

 ## How to Play